BOK Center: Event history

 On October 13, 2008, the NBA's Oklahoma City Thunder played the Houston Rockets in its first preseason game since leaving Seattle for Oklahoma and was the first major sporting event at the BOK Center.
 As of August 2008, the Thunder was seeking to play preseason games annually in Tulsa, although the number of games had not been determined.
 The next Thunder preseason game took place on October 3, 2017, against the Houston Rockets.

 The BOK Center is home to one minor league professional sports team, the Tulsa Oilers ice hockey team of the ECHL.
 The arena was formerly the home of the Tulsa Talons Arena Football League team from 2009 (while they were in the af2) to 2011.
 Also, the Tulsa Shock of the Women's National Basketball Association, previously known as the Detroit Shock, played all play their home games at the BOK Center from 2010 to 2015 before relocating to Dallas-Ft.
 Worth.

 In March 2010, the Conference USA men's basketball tournament was held there.
 BOK Center later hosted second and third-round games in the NCAA Men's Division I Basketball Championship on March 18 and 20, 2011.

 The Professional Bull Riders began hosting Built Ford Tough Series events at the BOK Center in 2009, after having previously occupied the Tulsa Convention Center.

 On June 20, 2020, US President Donald Trump visited the BOK Center for a campaign rally.
 This was his first campaign rally in 110 days.
 The reported attendance turnout was seemingly "lower than expected", though it attracted considerable cable news and political network ratings.

 Notable event facts

 Paul McCartney performed on August 17, 2009.
 The event launched the "One Year Birthday" celebration of the venue.
 The stop in Tulsa was McCartney's first in Oklahoma since 2002 and was the only arena show of his 2009 Summer Tour.
 McCartney also played at the venue on May 29 and 30, 2013, as part of his Out There!
 Tour.
+His October 22, 2025 Got Back Tour performance at the Center was the highest grossing music concert in the history of the venue to that date, bringing in over $4 million.